-During the total solar eclipse on August 21, 2017 Hopkinsville will be the closest metropolitan area to the expected point of greatest eclipse, which will occur about 12 miles (19 km) northwest of the city center.
-Multiple activities, fairs, and festivals have been scheduled leading up to this event.
+During the total solar eclipse on August 21, 2017 Hopkinsville was the closest metropolitan area to the expected point of greatest eclipse, which occurred about 12 miles (19 km) northwest of the city center.
+Multiple activities, fairs, and festivals were held leading up to this event.